 Learn about security features of U-M Box, and how to use it to securely share data.

-IIA consultation available.
-Faculty, staff, researchers, and departments can consult with Information and Infrastructure Assurance (IIA) staff when considering adopting cloud computing services and/or infrastructure.
+IA consultation available.
+Faculty, staff, researchers, and departments can consult with Information Assurance (IA) staff when considering adopting cloud computing services and/or infrastructure.
 To begin the process, contact the ITS Service Center.